 She has held a number of jobs in Government and in Opposition, including Parliamentary Under-Secretary in the Department of Transport, Shadow Minister for Work and Pensions, Shadow Minister for Education and Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband (2013-2015)

-In Parliament, Karen currently serves on the Joint Committee of Human Rights and on the Panel of Chairs.
-Karen previously sat on the Work and Pensions Select Committee.
+In Parliament, Karen currently serves on the Joint Committee of Human Rights and is on the Panel of Chairs.

 She is a strong advocate for remaining in the EU, and for giving the public a ‘final say’ with Remain on the ballot paper.